Kelly's Directory of Norfolk 1933

 [Transcription copyright © Pat Newby]

-BARMER is a parish, 4 miles south-east from Docking station on the King's Lynn and Wells section of the London and North Eastern railway, and 8 north-west-by-west from Fakenham, in the King's Lynn division of the county, Gallow hundred and petty sessional division, Docking rural district, Little Walsingham county court district, rural deanery of Burnham, archdeaconry of Lynn and diocese of Norwich.
+ROXHAM is a parish on the river Wissey, 2½ miles south-east from Downham station on the Ely and Lynn section of the London and North Eastern railway, in the South Western division of the county, Clackclose hundred and petty sessional division, Downham rural district and county court district, rural deanery of Fincham, archdeaconry of Wisbech and diocese of Ely.

-Letters through Lynn.
-Syderstone is the nearest Money Order & Telegraph office
+Letters through Downham Market.
+Hilgay nearest Money Order & Telegraph office.

 These pages are for personal use only.
 They may not be copied, and the links within them may not be harvested for use on your own web pages.
 Please see the Copyright Notice.